Answers for Chapter 15 - Gospel of John

 The disciples (See Chapter 15, verses 26 and 27)

-Are these examples of what Jesus meant when he stated “Greater love has no one than this, that he lay down his life for his friends.” in Chapter 15, verse 13?
+It seems that the ancient readers would easily understand this concept when Jesus states in the Gospel of John, verse 13: “Greater love has no one than this, that he lay down his life for his friends.”